Poster submissions instructions

 Please email your poster as a PDF to the program committee (The BHC Program Committee <ProgramCommittee@thebhc.org>) by March 1, 2025.

-The BHC will print out your poster and provide a bulletin board.
-Please find your printed poster at the room entrance.
+The BHC will print out your poster and provide an easel.
+Please find your printed poster in the poster session area at the conference.

-Presenters are expected to remain with their posters to engage in discussion with the audience until the end of the session.
-Posters must be removed from the room after the session.
+During the dedicated poster session, presenters are expected to remain with their posters to engage in discussion with the audience until the end of the session.
+Posters will remain up and visible to conference attendees throughout the conference.

-- Important information should be readable from about 10 feet away
+- Important information should be readable from at least 10 feet away - please do not use smaller than 24pt font.

-- Use of bullets, numbering, and headlines make it easy to read
+- Use bullets, numbering, and headlines to make it easy to read.

-- Effective use of graphics, color and fonts
+- Make effective use of graphics, color, and fonts.

 - PowerPoint